Shivani Rawat

-Shivani Rawat is a film producer based in New York known for producing independent films like Danny Collins (2015), Trumbo (2015), Captain Fantastic (2016) and Brian Banks (2018).
+Shivani Rawat is a film producer based in New York known for producing independent films like Danny Collins (2015), Trumbo (2015), Captain Fantastic (2016), and Brian Banks (2018).
 She is the founder and CEO of ShivHans Pictures, a production company that supports feature films that do not fit into the Hollywood model.
 In May 2020, former head of Miramax and HBO Films, Julie Goldstein, joined ShivHans Pictures as Head of Production.
 Rawat was invited to join the Executives Branch of the Academy of Motion Picture Arts and Sciences in 2023.

-Rawat is a board member for Annenberg Inclusion Initiative at the USC Annenberg School for Communication and Journalism.
+Rawat is a board member for the Annenberg Inclusion Initiative at the USC Annenberg School for Communication and Journalism.
 In 2014, the American film distribution company Bleecker Street entered into an exclusive distribution deal with ShivHans Pictures, ensuring the US distribution for all its films.

-Rawat attended Welham Girls' School in Dehradun, and is a graduate of The New School and New York Film Academy.
+Rawat attended Welham Girls' School in Dehradun, Uttarakhand, India, and is a graduate of The New School and New York Film Academy.